ruapotato/Lavinder/docs/manual/hacking.rst

 Building cffi module
 ====================

-Qtile ships with a small in-tree pangocairo binding built using cffi, ``pangocffi.py``, and also binds to xcursor with cffi.
+Lavinder ships with a small in-tree pangocairo binding built using cffi, ``pangocffi.py``, and also binds to xcursor with cffi.
 The bindings are not built at run time and will have to be generated manually when the code is downloaded or when any changes are made to the cffi library.
 This can be done